-During the years 2021 through 2023, malfunctions were discovered from time to time in the turbines of the Dorad Power Plant, preventing use of such turbines temporarily until repair, and in one case a new turbine was purchased to replace the malfunctioned turbine.
+During the years 2022 through 2024, malfunctions were discovered from time to time in the turbines of the Dorad Power Plant, preventing use of such turbines temporarily until repair, and in one case a new turbine was purchased to replace the malfunctioned turbine.
 Dorad recognized certain indemnification assets for the aforementioned failures, in accordance with the relevant insurance coverage.
-In 2021, as part of a periodic inspection, accelerated wear was discovered in certain components of some of the turbines, and Dorad replaced them with refurbished components.
-Until the time of replacement of the aforementioned components, Dorad used alternative turbines that it owns in a way that did not constitute a material harm to Dorad's ongoing operations.
 These malfunctions did not materially affect Dorad's ongoing operations.

 On January 26, 2022, components from the gas turbine in the power plant were damaged in the manner that this turbine was temporarily out of use.
 This malfunction did not materially impair Dorad's current operations, and Dorad deducted the reduced cost of the components which was imputed to profit and loss in the depreciation and amortization in the amount of approximately NIS 10 million.
 During the third quarter of 2022, Dorad replaced these components with refurbished components at a cost of approximately NIS 20 million.
-On January 12, 2023, Dorad sent a demand for compensation to the maintenance contractor for the aforementioned damages, which are not covered by Dorad's insurance in the amount of approximately \$4.6 million claiming that the damage was caused by the negligence of the maintenance contractor.
+On January 12, 2023, Dorad sent a demand for compensation to the maintenance contractor Edeltech O&M Ltd. (f/k/a Ezom Ltd.), or Edeltech O&M, for the aforementioned damages, which are not covered by Dorad's insurance in the amount of approximately \$4.6 million claiming that the damage was caused by the negligence of the maintenance contractor.
 On February 5, 2023, the maintenance contractor rejected Dorad's demand and proposed an arbitration procedure on the matter.
-On February 27, 2023, Dorad decided to activate the arbitration mechanism in accordance with the O&M agreement for the

-Dorad Power Plant.
+On February 27, 2023, Dorad decided to activate the arbitration mechanism in accordance with the O&M agreement for the Dorad Power Plant.
 On May 1, 2023, a preliminary hearing was held with the agreed arbitrator and meeting dates were scheduled for early 2024.
 On August 6, 2023, Dorad submitted a statement of claim to the arbitrator along with a request to approve the bifurcation of remedies, which was approved by the arbitrator on August 16, 2023.
-Potential Expansion of the Dorad Power Plant ("Dorad 2")
+On March 18, 2024, a preliminary hearing was held in which several issues were discussed.
+Based on the recommendation of the arbitrator, the parties tried to reach a settlement.
+On November 26, 2024, a settlement agreement was signed and on December 9, 2024 the judge granted it the status of an arbitration ruling.
+According to the agreement, the maintenance contractor paid Dorad a final and total amount of \$2 million (approximately NIS 7 million), recorded as a reduction in the depreciation and amortization item and the parties agreed on certain arrangements regarding the allocation of future liability in light of the current insurance policy conditions of the Dorad Power Plant.
+During 2024, Dorad received indemnification from insurance Companies for the aforementioned malfunction, amounting to a total of approximately NIS 6.2 million.